-After the application deferral was obtained, work took place to define how to provide the information required in the notes during the transitional period (period from 1 January 2018 to 31 December 2022 for a first time application on 1 January 20232), in particular the information relating to assets that meet or exceed the SPPI ("Solely Payment of Principal and Interests") test and the information related to the credit quality of bond assets (excluding assets at fair value through profit or loss).
+After the application deferral was obtained, work took place to define how to provide the information required in the notes during the transitional period (period from 1 January 2018 to 31 December 2022 for a first time application on 1st January 2023), in particular the information relating to assets that meet or exceed the SPPI ("Solely Payment of Principal and Interests") test and the information related to the credit quality of bond assets (excluding assets at fair value through profit or loss).

-The preparatory work to implement IFRS 9 by BNP Paribas Cardif will continue throughout the deferral period and will be pursued consistently with the solutions adopted as part of the IFRS 17 implementation project.
+The preparatory work for the implementation of the new IFRS 9 standard by BNP Paribas Cardif continued during 2021 and will be spread throughout the deferred period.
+Blank simulation exercises are underway at the same time as those carried out for the needs of IFRS 17.
+The timetable for implementing the solution within the BNP Paribas Cardif Group and its service provider responsible for the investment accounting is clearly defined.
 BNP Paribas Group's position will also be taken into consideration (notably with respect to hedge accounting) at the date when BNP Paribas Cardif first applies IFRS 9.